1

 Joro spiders exhibit sexual dimorphism, with males and females looking very different.
 The male (left) is much smaller than the female (right).

 People are often concerned about invasive species, which are introduced or exotic organisms that cause damage to the environment.
-A question I get frequently while talking about joros on my nature walks is, “are joro spiders an invasive species?”
-The answer is not yet clear; in other words, the jury is still out on that one.
+A question I get frequently while talking about joros on my nature walks is, “are joro spiders an invasive species?”.
+The technical answer to that question is not yet clear.
+While the joro is certainly an introduced species, the jury is still out on that one in one sense.
 Why is that, you ask?

 Why are invasive species bad for the environment?